andres-tr/BoreholeCamera/CAD_Probe/README.md

 # Probe CAD

-For the probe design it is desired to achieved the following:
+For the probe design it is desired to achieve the following:

  - Waterproof (1000m = 9.883MPa).
  - High temperature resistant (90ºC).